ttezel/twit/README.md

 #How do I run the tests?

-Create a `config.js` at the root of the `twit` folder.
-It should export the oauth credentials.
-It should look something like this:
+Create two files: `config1.js` and `config2.js` at the root of the `twit` folder.
+They should contain two different sets of oauth credentials for twit to use (two accounts are needed for testing interactions).
+They should both look something like this:

 ```
 module.exports = {